Mortgage Q&A: “Are mortgage rates higher for condos?”

 Additionally, the HOA won’t get all the dues it expects, which puts the entire building at risk when it comes to things like maintenance and upkeep.
 This can create a serious domino effect.

-Finally, not all types of mortgage lenders offers condo financing, so less competition means higher rates.
+Finally, not all mortgage lenders offers condo financing, so less competition could mean higher rates.

 FHA Loans on Condos

-- It can be tough to get FHA financing on a condo
+- It can be difficult to get an FHA loan on a condo

-- And many condos nationwide are not approved
+- And many condo complexes nationwide do not qualify

-- Thanks to strict rules and requirements like investor concentration, environmental review, FHA concentration, and more
+- There are strict rules and requirements like investor/FHA concentration, an environmental review, and more

-As far as FHA loans go, there generally isn’t a pricing adjustment for condos, but you may find that fewer condominium complexes are approved for FHA financing, meaning it might not be an option at all.
+As far as FHA loans go, there generally isn’t a pricing adjustment for condos, but you may find that fewer condominium complexes are actually approved for FHA financing.

 The FHA recently enacted a tough set of standards for condos, including strict zoning rules and policies where a certain number of units must be owner-occupied, sold before endorsement, and current on HOA payments.